brightwellt/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 My model is based upon an architecture published by Nvidia here https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/ and referenced in the course notes.
-It consists of a convolution neural network with 3x3 / 5x5 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+It consists of a convolution neural network with 3x3 / 5x5 filter sizes and depths between 32 and 128 (model.py lines 58-73)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 62 onwards) and the data is normalized in the model using a Keras lambda layer (code line 59).
 The normalized images are cropped to remove the sky.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 61, 65, 68).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 78).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road, and driving in both directions around the track.
+The mouse was used for steering.

 For details about how I created the training data, see the next section.